hugo-morvan/hello-world/README.md

 # hello-world
 My name is Hugo Morvan.
-I am a Junior Computer Science Major at University of South Dakota
+I am a Senior Computer Science Major at University of South Dakota